This COVID-19 thing is everywhere. How will that impact Orientation?

 How much does it cost to attend Orientation?

-This summer, there will be no fee to complete the Online Pre-Orientation, or to participate in Remote Orientation and academic advising.
+There will be no fee to complete the Online Pre-Orientation, or to participate in Remote Orientation and academic advising.

 Will Financial Aid cover my Orientation fee or ID card?